 Claims for underpayment of holiday

-An employee needs to bring a tribunal claim within three months of the underpayment.
+An employee needs to bring an employment tribunal claim within three months of the underpayment.

 So, if you underpaid your employee in June, they have until the same date in September to make their claim.

-Whether you like it or not, you must include overtime in an employee’s first four weeks of holiday pay.
+Whether you like it or not, overtime holiday entitlement is here to stay.

-You must also include commission (if their contract includes commission pay), and in some cases, you will need to factor in the cost of the employee’s work-related travel—can you guess for how many weeks of holiday pay?
+You must also include commission (although there are limitations, so this’ll only apply when it’s a regular part of normal payment), and in some cases, you will need to factor in the cost of the employee’s work-related travel—can you guess for how many weeks of holiday pay?
 That’s right—four.

 Are there any exceptions involving overtime and holiday pay?

-We know this, and that's why our BrightAdvice team offers free employment law advice to our customers.
+We know it.
+And that's why our BrightAdvice team offers free employment law advice to our customers.